acompany-develop/QuickMPC/scripts/README.md

 make debug m=build # Run only the build process of `*debug.sh` make debug m=run # Run only the run processes of `*debug.sh` make debug t=./computation_container/ m=run # Run only the `run` process in debug.sh under scripts/computation_container/
+make debug m=run dd=1 # If you want to run only the run process of `*debug.sh` while enabling datadog-agent
 ```

 ## テストの追加